smartface/router/README.md

 # What is a Router

-Router is a concept that separates routing/navigation and the pages/views.
+Router is a concept that decouples application's page-routing logic than view layer in order to make application more manageable, maintainable, easy understanding and useful.

 ## Types of Smartface Routers